-The U.S. has already sent over forty men who had been imprisoned at Guantánamo to countries with known records of torture and human rights abuse.
-These countries include Libya, Russia, Syria, Tunisia, Uzbekistan, and others.
 While not all of these men had particularized fears of repatriation, the United States has not instituted the requisite process to determine whether an individual has reason to fear return.
-Some have faced torture or abuse upon return; others have disappeared into a network of secret prisons.
 There is mounting pressure on the United States to implement a process to determine where individuals fear repatriation and cease transferring individuals to torture in violation of international law.
-Thus far, the United States has refused even to provide notice to attorneys prior to a transfer unless the court orders such notice.